 Objects are classified into the following types based on how they are generated:

-An object contains the following information:
+An object consists of the following information:

 Data: the content stored in the object, which is a sequence of bytes.

 Object metadata: the metadata of the object.
-Object metadata is a set of key-value pairs that define the attributes of the object, such as the last modified time and object size.
+Object metadata is a set of key-value pairs that define the attributes of the object, such as the last modified time and the object size.
 You can add user metadata to the object metadata.

-By default, the access control list (ACL) of buckets and objects is private.
-To allow unauthorized users to access these resources, you must configure the correct permissions on these resources.
-For example, if you store images and video objects of your website in OSS and want to allow unauthorized users to access these resources, you must set the ACL of these resources to public read.
-Otherwise, unauthorized users must use signed URLs to access these resources.
-For more information, see Authorize third-party users to download objects.
+By default, the ACL of OSS resources such as buckets and objects is private.
+To allow unauthorized users to access these resources, you must grant permissions on these resources to the users.
+For example, if you store image and video objects of your websites in OSS, you can use one of the following methods to authorize third-party users to access these resources: